Write for us

 If you’d like to write an editorial piece for Everyday Society, we’d love to hear from you.
 We particularly encourage research focused articles that apply a sociological lens to topical issues, however, we are also keen to hear about research contained within your new/forthcoming publications.

 We’re keen to bring sociological insights to the wider population, as well as academia, and we’d encourage you to keep this in mind whilst writing.
 As a rule, we do not publish response pieces.
-If you’d like to reply to an article, you can post it in the comments section – see comments policy.

 There is no formal reviewing process, but all articles are considered for suitability for an editorial piece (e.g. it may be suggested that long articles are published as a series) and given a light copy edit, if needed.

 Please submit editorial pieces of no more than 1,000 words to Donna Willis.
 Your submission should include:

 - a photo of the author (if possible);

 - author attribution details, including any co-authors – please feel free to include a link to your webpage.

 You may like to consider providing an accompanying image to include in the piece, permission to reuse the image must be authorised and a copyright line must be provided for attribution.